Attractions in Chartres

 - The Labyrinth is cleared for walking only on Fridays.

-- Last entrance for the tower climb is at 5:30 pm.
+- The last entrance for the tower climb is at 5:30 pm.

-Trains for Chartres make the one-hour trip several times daily from the Montparnasse station in Paris.
+Trains for Chartres make the one-hour trip from the Montparnasse station in Paris several times daily.